 Residential landscape improvements are encouraged to emphasize shrubs and perennials over turf.
-Plants should primarily be native or adaptive, and should be planted with enough density and variety to offer year round seasonal interest.
+Plants should primarily be native or drought-tolerant, and should be planted with enough density and variety to offer year round seasonal interest.
+There is no limit on the amount of drought-tolerant plantings.

-It is the intent that all land areas not covered by structures, paving, or other approved surfaces be shrub bed or turf.
+It is the intent that all land areas not covered by structures, hardscape, or other approved surfaces shall be shrub bed or turf areas.
 This includes areas between fencing and sidewalks.
-Bare ground is not permitted unless a part of a temporarily fallow garden.
+Hardscape refers to any element within landscaping design that is made of inanimate materials like gravel, brick, wood, pavers, or stone.
+Bare ground is not permitted unless part of a temporarily fallow garden.